 If you’re itching to get going started right away, find out more about Bluehost here.

-I’ve also put together a detailed, easy-to-follow, 10-step guide to starting a blog today.
+I’ve also put together a detailed, easy-to-follow, guide to starting a blog for beginners here.

 Now that you’ve got a blog, let’s add some features with these 20 useful WordPress plugins.